NissrineEttayeby/Amazon_Reviews_QA_Analysis/README.md

-# Amazon Reviews 1: Predicting Ratings from Text (Implemented in Databricks)
+# Amazon Reviews: Predicting Ratings from Text (Implemented in Databricks)

 <img width="478" alt="rev1" src="https://github.com/NissrineEttayeby/Spark_Projects/assets/108592629/00862897-fb42-4912-8652-9335773494d8">

 # Objective
-The primary objective of this project is to predict product ratings based on the review text.
+This project was implemented using **Databricks**, **PySpark**, and **Python**.
+The primary objective is to predict product ratings based on the review text.
 This project works with data from the "CDs and vinyl" category sourced from the Amazon product reviews dataset.
 The dataset will be divided into training and test data for model evaluation.

 # Data
 The Amazon product reviews dataset from the provided [link](http://jmcauley.ucsd.edu/data/amazon/) is utilized for this project, focusing on the "CDs and vinyl" category.
 The dataset is split into training and test sets to facilitate model training and evaluation.